Design Considerations and Limitations for Oracle Publishers

 The security model for Oracle publishing is the same as the security model for standard transactional replication, with the following exceptions:

-For more information about replication security, see Security Considerations for Replication.
+For more information about replication security, see Security and Protection (Replication).